 Type of fishery is given if information was available to attribute observed or collected gear to a specific fishery or type of gear.
 In some cases, gear was collected from stranded animals and sent to the NMFS Pascagoula Gear Repository.
 If gear experts could identify gear to a specific fishery, or identify gear as recreational versus commercial, the specific information is given in Table 1.
 If gear could not be identified as belonging to a specific fishery, a general category, such as trap/pot gear, may be listed.
 Information on the fishery is given in as much detail as was known at the time of report preparation.
-As gear continues to be analyzed by the Pascagoula Gear Repository, information on fishery/gear is subject to change in future versions of this serious injury determination report or in future SARs.
+As gear continues to be analyzed by the Pascagoula Gear Repository, information on fishery/gear is subject to change in future SARs.

-The assignment of animals from the Western North Atlantic and Gulf of America (formerly Gulf of Mexico) to a particular stock is not currently possible in some seasons and regions due to stock overlap (e.g., coastal waters of North Carolina and Virginia and estuarine waters near Beaufort Inlet).
+The assignment of animals from the Western North Atlantic and Gulf of Mexico to a particular stock is impossible in some seasons and regions due to stock overlap (e.g., coastal waters of North Carolina and Virginia and estuarine waters near Beaufort Inlet).
 Therefore, some of the animals in Table 1 were assigned to more than one possible stock of origin (see Maze-Foley et al. 2019 for details on how animals are assigned to stock).

-For bottlenose dolphin SARs that were revised in 2022-2025 (6 Gulf of America bay, sound, and estuary stocks (BSE) stocks, 1 Gulf of America coastal stock, and 11 Atlantic BSE and coastal stocks), any cases that were evaluated for serious injury where it could not be determined whether or not the animal was seriously injured (denoted as "CBD") were assigned to an injury category (i.e., serious or not serious) based upon the observed proportion of serious injuries in prior cases of bottlenose dolphins from 2007 to 2022 where an injury determination could be made as recommended in the NMFS (2023) procedural guidelines.
-All cases were categorized by the type of gear interaction (e.g., hook and line or trap/pot gear), age class of the animal (calf or non-calf), and whether it was an initial determination (no mitigation or pre-mitigation) or a post-mitigation determination.
+For bottlenose dolphin SARs that were revised in 2022-2024 (2 Gulf of Mexico bay, sound, and estuary stocks (BSE) stocks and 11 Atlantic BSE and coastal stocks), any cases that were evaluated for serious injury where it could not be determined whether or not the animal was seriously injured, denoted as "CBD", were assigned to an injury category (i.e., serious or not serious) based upon the observed proportion of serious injuries in prior cases of bottlenose dolphins from 2007 to 2020 where an injury determination could be made as recommended in the NMFS (2023) procedural guidelines.
+All cases were categorized by the type of gear interaction (i.e., hook and line or trap/pot gear), age class of the animal (calf or non-calf), and whether it was an initial determination (no mitigation or pre-mitigation) or a post-mitigation determination.
 Calves were animals denoted as such in descriptions or described as small, yearling, or a juvenile/small animal with a larger animal nearby.
-We used a one-sided z-test for proportions to determine if the observed data from prior years in each interaction category provided sufficient evidence to assign CBD cases to an injury category.
+We used a one-sided z-test for proportions to determine if the observed data from prior years in each interaction category provide sufficient evidence to assign CBD cases to an injury category.
 The null hypothesis for these tests was that the observed proportion of serious injuries was equal to 0.5.
 When sample sizes were insufficient to allow the test (fewer than 5 observations), the CBD observations were left unassigned (CBD).
 The procedure for assigning CBD cases to injury categories is described in Table 2.